TerenceSoOn/software_design_assessment/doc/proposal.md

 ## 4. Expected Benefits

-- Reduce the need to use many different apps for different social functions.
-- Provide a clear path from random meetings to long‑term connections.
-- Offer AI tools that help shy or nervous users start and maintain conversations.
-- Improve safety and trust through login and content checks (to be detailed more in the requirements).
+The platform would reduce the need to downloading many different apps for different social goals.
+It would also provide a clear path from random meetings to long‑term connections.
+With the AI tools, users who are shy or nervous could start and maintain conversations more easily.
+Finally, safety and trust would be improved  through login and content checks (to be detailed more in the requirements).